 Before we begin to factor all the research and empirical evidence that proves how important a part PAEs play in innovation, it would be interesting if we ask this famous Shakespearean line in the context of usage of term Patent Troll.

-And since we are talking about large multinational corporations, even big names including the likes of Apple, Microsoft, Google, and Samsung are not spared by the media, each being labeled as a Patent Troll at one point or other.
+While we are talking about multinational corporations, it ought to be noted that even big names including the likes of Apple, Microsoft, Google, and Samsung are not spared by the media, each being labeled as a patent troll at one point or other.

-We all are well-aware of a definition of a patent troll, aka a non-practicing entity which accumulates patents for monetization purposes.
-The question is- Is it right to classify any company trying to monetize its Intellectual property as trolls?
+We are well aware of a definition of a patent troll, aka a non-practicing entity which accumulates patents for monetization purposes.
+The question is- Is it right to classify any company trying to monetize its intellectual property as trolls?

 Not fair.
 Right?

 The same perspective applies to patent monetization agencies that buy patents from small inventors and enforces them such that the rights of an inventor are protected.
-We all are well aware that major corporations seldom care about small inventors or micro entities patents and infringe them despite being knowledgeable of their existence.
+It is a fact that major corporations seldom care about small inventors or micro entities patents and infringe them despite being knowledgeable of their existence.

 When we talk about protecting rights of an inventor, it is important to consider that inventors whose patents are infringed by giants seldom have the money to rage a lawsuit.
 In such situations, organizations get a chance to get away with infringement without paying a penny.